An Evening With Sir David Hare

 To discuss access requirements and book selected services, please call the Centre for Ideas on 02 9065 0485 or email email@example.com.

 PUBLIC TRANSPORT & PARKING

 Leighton Hall (John Niland Scientia Building) is easily accessible via public transport.
-Call the Transport Infoline on 131 500 or visit transportnsw.info.
+For more information please call the Transport Infoline on 131 500 or visit transportnsw.info.